 Winter storage, indoor trainer sessions, and cold-weather riding all take their toll.
 Spring is rebuild season.

 Deep cleaning: Strip the bike completely.
-Clean frame, fork, and components with appropriate degreasers and cleaners.
-Remove grime accumulated through winter rides or trainer sweat that corrodes everything it touches.
+Clean frame, fork, and components with appropriate degreasers.
+That trainer sweat corrodes everything it touches—get it all off.

 Cable and housing inspection: Winter moisture creates internal corrosion.
-Shift through all gears feeling for stickiness or drag.
+Shift through every gear feeling for stickiness or drag.
 Replace cables and housing if they feel anything less than butter-smooth.
-Most cables should be replaced annually regardless.
+Honestly, most cables should just be replaced annually regardless of how they feel.

 Brake system service: Inspect pads for wear and contamination.
-Bleed hydraulic brakes if feel has become spongy over winter.
-Road salt and grit accelerate pad wear—many spring bikes need fresh pads.
+Bleed hydraulic brakes if the feel has gone spongy over winter.
+Road salt and grit accelerate pad wear—lots of spring bikes need fresh pads.

 Drivetrain assessment: Measure chain wear.
 Inspect cassette teeth for shark-finning.
 Clean and re-grease bottom bracket and headset bearings.
-This is the time for major replacements before peak riding season.
+This is the time for major replacements before peak riding season hits.

 Tire evaluation: Check for dry rot from storage, embedded debris from last season, and tread wear.
-Fresh rubber in spring means confident handling all season.
+Fresh rubber in spring means confident handling all season long.

 Suspension service (MTB): If you skipped the fall service, spring is mandatory for fork and shock attention.
 Change lower leg oil, check air pressures, inspect seals.